willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

     php app/console bazinga:js-translation:dump [target]

 The optional `target` argument allows you to override the target directory to dump JS translation files in.
+By default, it generates files in the `web/js/` directory.

 You have to load a `config.js` file, which contains the configuration for the JS Translator, then you can load all translation files that have been dumped.